 A Benue survivor recounts the night armed attackers stormed Yelwata camp, killing her five children and displacing thousands.

-On Thursday, speaking in a subdued but steady voice before the United States House Subcommittee on Africa, Apeh relived the moments that shattered her family forever.
+On that Thursday, speaking in a subdued but steady voice before the United States House Subcommittee on Africa, Apeh relived the moments that shattered her family forever.
 Appearing virtually from Benue State, she told American lawmakers how she watched helplessly as her five children were murdered in front of her.

 “When we went to sleep that night around 9 pm, the Fulani terrorists attacked us where we were sleeping,” she continued.